-Wandering about its streets you can see examples of the 5th century architecture.
+Wandering about its streets you can see examples of the 5th-century architecture.
 High up on top of a hill, Pyrgos is a great place to enjoy breathtaking views of the island, while walking down the streets of the village feels like being part of the past.

-Apart from the beauty this little village has to offer, its relaxed atmosphere and the traditional environment of any Greek town, Pyrgos has also gained a well-deserved fame for its unique way to celebrate Good Friday.
+Apart from the beauty that this little village has to offer, its relaxed atmosphere and the traditional environment of any Greek town, Pyrgos has also gained a well-deserved fame for its unique way to celebrate Good Friday.
 On this night, the village displays one of the most impressive traditions you could find in Greece on that special day.

 Easter traditions in Pyrgos